GarwelGarwel/KerbalHealth/README.md

 - If a kerbal's health falls to 0, he/she dies!
 - Kerbals experience radiation, both cosmic and artificial, which permanently affects their maximum health.
 - You can protect from radiation by using shielding and choosing safer mission profiles.
+- When kerbals level up, they can acquire quirks that affect their health reactions.
 - Kerbals may fall sick, have health accidents or panic attacks: prepare for contingences!
 - Health Monitor lets you check on all your kerbals in KSC and in flight.
 - Health Report in Editor helps design comfy and healthy craft.